JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 Finding this new center point C1 is easy enough, because we can again use `intersection_line_circle()` to find the point where the central circle crosses a line from O to D.

-Add four lines to your code:
+Add a few more lines to your code:

 ```
 @png begin